sebastbk/qb-django/README.md

-# quiz-app
+# quiz-bowl
-A web app for playing quiz games.
+A web app for playing quiz bowls.

+See design.md for more details.